blofin/blofin-api-docs/index.md

 ## Risk Control Restrictions
 BloFin has three types of risk control strategies for APIs: rate limit, trading restrictions, and network firewall restrictions.
 Restrictions are subject to change at any time.
-### Trading Restrictions
-Trading behavior is assessed according to the conduct of all users.
-If your trading behavior deviates significantly from that of regular users, you may be prohibited from trading, and the duration of the prohibition varies.
-The duration of the trading prohibition may increase under the following circumstances:
-* Frequently occupying the best bid and ask prices.
-* Frequently placing/canceling orders without any trades.
-* Very low trade completion rate, where the completion rate = number of trades / (number of placed orders + number of canceled orders).
-* Very low trade weight, where the trade weight = total trade amount / (total placed order amount + total canceled order amount).
-* Continuously sending frequent requests after receiving a 429 error response.

 ### Network Firewall Restrictions
 Currently, we do not provide explicit information about network firewall restrictions.